gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

 With `eleventy` you can write your content with `markdown`.
 This is good if you have articles or something like that.
 But for a general page structure it is not enough.
 With `markdown` you can not place boxes next to each other and so on.
 So I decided to go with the template engine [`nunjucks`](https://mozilla.github.io/nunjucks/).
 Eleventy supports it out of the box.

 ## Composing templates
-Let's say, you have an `index.njk` file like this:
+Let's say, you have an `base.njk` file like this:

 ```html
 <html>